nanovis/CreateDiffLaTeX/README.md

 File structures and namings:
 - the files need to be called **main_old.tex** and **main.tex**
-- all the content must be inside one file (no various .tex files included in the main one;
-- all the files must be inside the same folder of the .bat file
+- the main files must be inside the same folder of the .bat file
 - to highlight bibliography differences, two different .bib files are needed (one for the old .tex and another for the new one)

 ## Instructions